mjw-git/react-find/README.md

 Then Press the command(mac) or ctrl(win) to try it

-If you always use the cursor,You can init like this,it's default to vscode
+If you always use the other IDE,You can init like this

 ```js
 init({ protocol: 'cursor' });